Primary

 Also targets: Glutes, Calves, Hamstrings

-Want Jump Squat in your program?
+See where Jump Squat fits in your weekly plan

 Stand with feet shoulder-width apart.